JohnnyPeng18/HiTyper/README.md

 *This command generates the TDG for all functions in file `python_project_repo/test.py` and save them into `outputs` folder.*

-Note that if you choose `json` format to save TDG, it will be only one `json` file that contains all TDGs in the source file.
-However, if you choose `pdf` format to save TDG, then it will be multiple `pdf` files and each one correspond to one function in the source file.
+Note that if you choose `json` format to save TDG, it will be only ONE `json` file that contains all TDGs in the source file.
+However, if you choose `pdf` format to save TDG, then there will be multiple `pdf` files and each one correspond to one function in the source file.
+This is because a pdf file can hardly contain a large TDG for every functions.

 HiTyper uses [PyCG](https://github.com/vitsalis/PyCG) to build call graphs in call analysis.
 Alias analysis and call analysis are temporarily built-in but HiTyper does not use them in inference.
 Further updates about them will be involved in HiTyper.